Payal Arora

 Payal Arora is a digital anthropologist, author, and Professor and holds the Chair in Inclusive AI Cultures at Utrecht University.
-She is the co-founder of FemLab, a feminist future of work initiative.
+She is the co-founder of Inclusive AI Lab, and FemLab, a feminist future of work initiative.
 Her work focuses on internet usage in the Global South, specifically on global digital cultures, inequality and data governance.
 She is Indian, American, and Irish and currently lives in Amsterdam.

 Early life and education

 Payal Arora was born in India.

 She holds a Master's degree in International Development Policy from Harvard University and a doctoral degree in Language, Literacy & Technology from Columbia University.

 Career

 Arora was at Erasmus University Rotterdam for 15 years where she served as a Professor of Technology, Values and Global Media Cultures and expert leader in UX Research and Global Tech Design at the Erasmus Center for Data Analytics.

-Arora has been a Professor and Chair in Inclusive AI Cultures at the department of Media and Culture Studies at Utrecht University.
+Arora has been a Professor and Chair in Inclusive AI Cultures at the department of Media and Culture Studies at Utrecht University since January 2023.

 In 2020, she co-founded FemLab, a feminist future of work initiative that translates digital ethnographic insights around user-experiences of women workers at the margins using digital tools into actionable policies and platform interventions.

+In 2024 she co-founded the Inclusive AI Lab with the focus to incubate leaders and help build inclusive and sustainable AI data, tools, services, and platforms, with a special focus on the Global South.